Professor of Music and Special Advisor to the Bicentennial Office

 Dalcroze School of Music (NY), continuing studies

-Currently in his second term as dean of the School of Music, Theatre & Dance, Christopher Kendall has been instrumental in establishing important initiatives such as the U-M Gershwin critical edition project and the Ann Arbor/Ypsilanti El Sistema program, has re-instituted major ensemble and international touring and encouraged the development of chamber music, has secured the funding and led the design process for the expansion and renovation of the Earl V. Moore building, and has successfully launched an ambitious fundraising campaign focused on building scholarship resources for SMTD students.
-While at U-M, he has helped initiate U-M's Arts Engine and the national Alliance for the Arts at Research Universities.
+Christopher Kendall was dean of the School of Music, Theatre & Dance for two terms, from 2005-2015.
+During his tenure, he was instrumental in establishing important initiatives such as the U-M Gershwin critical edition project and the Ann Arbor/Ypsilanti El Sistema program; re-instituting major ensemble and international touring; encouraging the development of chamber music; securing the funding for and leading the design process for the expansion and renovation of the Earl V. Moore building; and successfully launching an ambitious fundraising campaign focused on building scholarship resources for SMTD students.
+As dean, he also helped initiate U-M's Arts Engine and the national Alliance for the Arts at Research Universities.

 Before arriving in 2005 at SMTD, Kendall was the director of the University of Maryland School of Music from 1996-2005 during a time of remarkable growth in the school's stature, and its occupancy of the $130 Million Clarice Smith Performing Arts Center.
 As director, he initiated multi-disciplinary projects, including Cultures in Counterpoint in response to 9/11, and was responsible for the appointment of such figures as Andre Watts and William Preucil to the Artist-faculty of the School.